 Key Performance Indicators, or KPIs, are guideposts for your digital advertising campaigns.
 They are metrics that are used to quantify progress toward important business objectives.

-Meeting the KPI is often the signifier of success or failure for an advertising campaign.
+Meeting an advertising KPI is often the signifier of success or failure for an advertising campaign.
 It’s common practice to set them before the campaign launches and then make strategic optimizations in order to reach the goal that you’ve established.

 Simple, right?
 Not always.